erenizgi/bbm467-lyric-scraper/README.md

 ```

 ### 3. Genius API Configuration
-Create a `.env.local` file in the project root directory and add your Genius API key:
+Create a `.env` file in the project root directory and add your Genius API key:

 ```bash
 CLIENT_TOKEN=YOUR_GENIUS_ACCESS_TOKEN_HERE